-NMF has been applied to HSI data characterization, and exhibited some advantages with respect to existing endmember extraction methods such as vertex component analysis (VCA) [6].
-The interest of VCA was illustrated in the frame of plant analysis in [7].
+NMF has been applied to HSI data characterization, and exhibited some advantages with respect to existing endm ember extraction methods such as vertex component analysis (VCA) (JMP.
+Nascimento et al., April 2005).
+The interest of VCA was illustrated in the frame of plant analysis in (J. Marot et al., June 2013).
 It turned out that, contrary to NMF, VCA does not ensure the positivity of the mixing coefficients.
-NMF has been extensively improved for the past few years [2, 4, 1] In

-[5], spectral unmixing is related to signal processing -in particular convex geometry concepts- and optimization.
-But despite its advantages, it still exhibits some drawbacks: firstly, it is sensitive to initialization [8]; secondly, there exist an infinity of solutions for A and X, and not all of them bear a physical significance.
-Hence, our problematic is two-fold: how to find an appropriate initialization for the endmember matrix and for the mixing matrix ?
-How can we approach a solution with a physical significance ?
+NMF has been extensively improved for the past few years (A. Cichocki, et al., 2009).
+In (Ma et al., January 2004), spectral unmixing is related to optimization and signal processing (in particular: convex geometry concepts).
+But despite its advantages, it still exhibits some drawbacks: Firstly, it is sensitive to initialize (Q. Du, et al., July 2005).
+Secondly, there exist an infinite number of solutions for A and X, and not all of them bear a physical significance.
+Hence, our problematic is two-fold: How to find an appropriate initialization for the endmember matrix and for the mixing matrix?
+How can we approach a solution with a physical significance?

-Firstly, we propose to use the purest spectra in the scene, selected by a geometrical criterion [6], as a subset of initialization endmembers.
-As sources are often mostly grouped in separate regions [1, 9, 10], we propose a sparse and positive initialization of the mixing matrix, which accounts for the location of initialization spectra.
+Firstly, we propose to use the purest spectra in the scene, selected by a geometrical criterion (JMP.
+Nascimento et al., April 2005), as a subset of initialization endmembers.
+As sources are often mostly grouped in separate regions (H. Kim, et al.,2008), we propose a sparse and positive initialization of the mixing matrix, which accounts for the location of initialization spectra.

-Secondly, we propose use the pure spectra as references in the criterion which is minimized to perform NMF.
+Secondly, we propose to use the pure spectra as references in the criterion which is minimized to perform NMF.
 We expect that, as they are selected among the spectral pixels of the HSI, aiming at the closeness to these pure spectra will encourage the physical significance of the endmembers provided by NMF.
 That is why, for the first time to the best of our knowledge, we introduce these spectra in the criterion which is minimized for the purpose of factorization.
 In Section 2, we present the notations which hold throughout the paper, and we show how a HSI is handled to get a set of one-dimensional spectra.
 The linear mixing model above is then detailed.
 In Section 3, we propose an innovative initialization for the mixing and endmember matrices, and a new criterion to perform NMF while ensuring the physical significance of the estimated endmember spectra.
 In Section 4, we detail our implementation of NMF.
-Section 5 presents the results obtained: firstly, we extract pigment spectra from a leaf reflectance; secondly, we distinguish between vegetated areas, soil and water in an aerial HSI.
+Section 5 presents the results obtained: Firstly, we extract pigment spectra from a leaf reflectance; secondly, we distinguish between vegetated areas, soil and water in an aerial HSI.

-2. NOTATIONS AND DATA MODEL
+2 NOTATIONS AND DATA MODEL

-In the rest of the paper, x denotes a scalar, x denotes a 1dimensional vector, X denotes a 2-dimensional matrix, $\mathcal{X}$ denotes a multidimensional array, also called "tensor" [11].
-For any vector x, $\mathbf{x}^T$ stands for transpose.
+In the rest of the paper, x denotes a scalar, \mathbf{x} denotes a 1-dimensional vector, \mathbf{X} denotes a 2-dimensional matrix, \mathcal{X} denotes a multidimensional array, also called "tensor" (D. Muti, et al., September 2008).
+For any vector \mathbf{x} , \mathbf{x}^T stands for transpose.

-To set the link between algebraic methods and HSIs, a HSI is considered from a mathematical point of view as a tensor of order 3 $\mathcal{T} \in \mathbb{R}^{I_1 \times I_2 \times L}$ , where $I_1$ is the number of rows, $I_2$ is the number of columns, and L is the number of channels.
-In the following, we select a subset of $S \leq I_1 I_2$ spectral pixels of $\mathcal{T}$ and set them row-wise in a matrix Y of size $S \times L$ .
+To set the link between algebraic methods and HSIs, a HSI is considered from a mathematical point of view as a tensor of order 3 $\mathcal{T} \in \mathbb{R}^{I_1 \times I_2 \times L}$, where I_1 is the number of rows, I_2 is the number of columns, and L is the number of channels.
+In the following, we select a subset of $S \leq I_1 I_2$ spectral pixels of \mathcal{T} and set them row-wise in a matrix \mathbf{Y} of size $S \times L$.